[Updated February 9, 2022]

 These include the Black Bear Tasting (2 flights), Polar Bear Tasting (4 flights), and Grizzly Bear Tasting (6 flights).

-Each of these wine tastings also includes a wristband that’s recognized by local businesses, allowing you discounts on their products!
+Each of these North Georgia wine tastings also includes a wristband that’s recognized by local businesses, allowing you discounts on their products!

 Helen GA Wineries

-Habersham Vineyards & Winery is one of Georgia’s oldest and largest wineries, and has been producing award-winning wines since 1983.
+Habersham Vineyards & Winery is one of the oldest and largest wineries in North Georgia, and has been producing award-winning wines since 1983.

 The Stonepile Vineyard, the company’s original vineyard, was planted in the late 1970s in Clarkesville, GA.
 Then Mossy Creek Vineyard was added to the Habersham group in the late 1980s.